Alan881/AACarousel/README.md

 # License

 AACarousel is available under the MIT license.
-See the LICENSE file for more info.